vladzinca/manager-worker-distributed-system/README.md

 They communicate with one another through an intricate sequence of MPI messages.

-It took me an entire day to code during January 2023 and it serves as a culmination of both my understanding of distributed computing, as well as my ability to code a complex application from scratch in one single day.
+It took me an entire day to code this during January 2023 and it serves as a culmination of both my understanding of distributed computing, as well as my ability to code a complex application from scratch in one single day.

 ## 🔧 How to run it?